7ef6d37f 0a96 4972 a5f5 a9f8b6da7b32

 Pine Tree Row

-Continue further to the corner of Pine Tree Row, which is a street with an interesting history.
-It was built on a strip of land that originally was part of a larger parcel once slated to be a utopian community called The League of Universal Brotherhood.
+Pine Tree Row was built on a strip of land that originally was part of a larger parcel that was once planned to be a utopian community called The League of Universal Brotherhood.
 This was a planned community that Seth Paine, Lake Zurich’s founder, had tried implementing back in 1849.
+It never came to fruition.
 Pine Tree Row may have originally been a dirt trail leading back to the main 80 acres of the proposed community.
 The area outlined in red on this map shows where Paine was planning to develope his community.

 Bobbers on the corner here was originally a snack stand and tavern called the Shady Rest that was started in the 1920s.
-In the 1970s it became Eng’s Tea House, a well liked Chinese restuarant.
+In the 1970s it became Eng’s Tea House, a well liked Chinese restaurant .
 Now it is Bobbers, a great place to stop for a good meal and a view of the lake.
-There were sections of the original Shady Rest used in the new construction, which can still be seen today.
+The best part is that inside there still remain sections of the original Shady Rest.
 Walk across Pine Tree Row and continue on.
-Push NEXT.
+Push NEXT

 A Historical Walk Around the Lake